would you like to try big 7 again?

 Ithaca 1/25/01

 Inspired Halloween Y2K when an ITR selector gave up with 2 hours of his best Crypt Kickers song left on repeat; I'm at the mercy of the DJ.
 One year solid work transcribing, writing, revising, rewriting, proofreading piecemeal, then revising 15x more on a laptop loaned from the library.
 What's it mean?
-Eventually got a brand new secondhand Imac to output literally hundreds of ska related zine / video / book / music reviews that take most of the room here.
+Eventually got a brand new secondhand imac to output literally hundreds of ska related zine / video / book / music reviews that take most of the room here.
 And come AM 9-11-01, I was working on cementing it all together.
 Waiting at the bus stop staring at both flagpole and sky, grandma passed the day before.
 I hadn't heard yet, but it was conditions pilots refer to as severe clear (This bench gets replaced 8-26-04).

 Locals inside: